Anna Gordy Gaye, ex-wife of Marvin Gaye, dies in Los Angeles at 92

-LOS ANGELES (Reuters) - Anna Gordy Gaye, the ex-wife of late soul legend Marvin Gaye and the older sister of Motown record label founder Berry Gordy Jr., died in Los Angeles on Friday at the age of 92, the family publicist said.
+LOS ANGELES, Jan 31 (Reuters) - Anna Gordy Gaye, the ex-wife of late soul legend Marvin Gaye and the older sister of Motown record label founder Berry Gordy Jr., died in Los Angeles on Friday at the age of 92, the family publicist said.

 “She died today at her Los Angeles home.
 She passed away from natural causes.
 They discovered her body at 3:00 a.m.,” said Maureen O‘Connor, executive vice president of publicists Rogers & Cowan.